corda/samples-java/Tokens/dollartohousetoken/README.md

 ### Flows

-There are three flows that we'll promarily use in this example that you'll be building off of.
+There are three flows that we'll primarily use in this example that you'll be building off of.

 We'll start with running [FiatCurrencyIssueFlow](./workflows/src/main/java/net/corda/examples/dollartohousetoken/flows/FiatCurrencyIssueFlow.java#L37-L49).